fspaolo/gfw-problem/README.md

 	- Sea state challenge (rough vs smooth)
 	- Coastal challenge (multiple ship-like objects)
 	- Cluster challenge (stack of ships: marinas)

+## Final thoughts

+What if it doesn't work?
+There is no guarantee that a Deep Learning approach will outperform a working method.
+The achievement of an optimal DL model for a specific problem relies on numerous trial-and-error tests (i.e. brute force) to arrive at a model tuned for the specific data and problem in question.
+Success heavily relies on a combination of creativity and domain expertise.
+If potential for outperforming the current approach is not evident at the initial stages (after a few trials), an alternative approach should be considered (for example, improving the current CFAR method with more traditional ML algorithms for pre- and post-processing SAR data and the inclusion of auxiliary information).